-Burial Insurance Quotes
+Burial Insurance No Waiting Period Quotes

 The following are sample $25,000 burial insurance rates for a male.
-Most of these quotes are for instant issue life insurance with no waiting period, or maybe a small waiting period of 24-72 hours.
+Most of these quotes are for instant issue burial insurance with no waiting period, or maybe a small waiting period of 24-72 hours.

 $25,000 Burial Insurance Rates ages 50-59